Cambridge-Hands-On-Science/Experiments/Experiments/Medicine/Urinalysis.md

 **Before Mitigation**: Likelihood: 2, Severity: 3, Overall: 6

 **Mitigation**: Be aware that a small percentage of people may feel uneasy or unwell.
 Stop if someone looks unwell/goes pale.
-Have a chair nearby light-headed-feeling people, and ask anyone who feels faint to sit down (may be better for them to sit on the floor as people can still faint off chairs).
+Have a chair nearby for light-headed-feeling people, and ask anyone who feels faint to sit down (may be better for them to sit on the floor as people can still faint off chairs).
 Call first aider in case of injury.

 **After Mitigation**: Likelihood: 2, Severity: 2, Overall: 4